Skip to main content

 • Elevating your head reduces throbbing pain

-• Distraction helps—watch movies, read, listen to music
+• Distraction helps — watch movies, read, listen to music

 Soft Foods for Recovery

-• Protein shakes and smoothies (no straws!)
+• Protein shakes and smoothies (no straws after extractions or surgery!)

 • Yogurt, pudding, applesauce, ice cream